hknd23/idcempy/README.md

    <em>Fig. 2: Marginal Effect of Gender on Self-Reported Tobacco Consumption</em>
 </p>

-Module `zmiopc` also provides the function `vuong_opiopc` that employs the Vuong test stastic to compare the performace of the standard OP model (also available through `opmod`) versus the ZIOPC model and also the OP versus ZIOP model.
+Module `zmiopc` also provides the function `vuong_opiopc` that employs the Vuong test statistic to compare the performace of the standard OP model (also available through `opmod`) versus the ZIOPC model and also the OP versus ZIOP model.
 The Vuong statistics from comparing the OP and the ZIOPC model is given by,

 ```python
 op_tob = zmiopc.opmod(data, X, Y)